-Occupational Safety and Health Administration (OSHA) protects workers from health and safety hazards on the job in almost every industry.
+Occupational Safety and Health Administration (OSHA) protects workers from health and safety hazards in almost every industry.
 OSHA standards are the workplace health and safety rules that employers must use to protect their employees from workplace hazards.
-These standards describe employers' responsibilities for maintaining a hazard-free workplace and measures they must take to protect employees against injuries.
+These standards describe employers’ responsibilities for maintaining a hazard-free workplace and measures they must take to protect employees against injuries.

 OSHA 29 CFR 1910 General Industry

 The purpose of OSHA 29 CFR 1910, which stands for the Occupational Safety and Health Administration’s Title 29 of the Code of Federal Regulations, Part 1910, is to set forth workplace safety standards for the general industry.
 The latter includes most manufacturing, service industries, warehouses, and healthcare fields.

 The standards include requirements for employers to ensure employees have appropriate personal protective equipment to prevent exposure to infectious diseases and toxic chemicals, provide specific training, and put proper safety guards on specific equipment in place.